qwd/dev-site/docs/_en/configuration/project-and-key.md

 ### Add credential for API KEY

+API KEY is a simple but less secure authentication method.
+We recommend using [JWT Authentication](/en/docs/configuration/authentication/#json-web-token).

-It is recommended to use [JWT authentication](/docs/configuration/authentication/#json-web-token) for improved security.
-We will limit the volume of daily requests for authentication using API KEY from 2027-01-01.
+> **Note:** We will limit the volume of daily requests for authentication using API KEY from 2027-02-01.

+> **Note:** SDK v5+ only supports JWT.

 1. [Go to Console - Project](https://console.qweather.com/project)
 2. Choose the project where you want to add the public key.